Imageomics/HDR-SMood-Challenge/pages/data.md

 ## Additional Information About the CSV File

-Following the above steps, participants will obtain a csv metadata file with `relative_img_loc`s linking to the specimen images.
+The CSV metadata file (included in the [Hugging Face repository](https://huggingface.co/datasets/imageomics/sentinel-beetles/)) has `relative_img_loc`s linking to the specimen images.
 Each record (row) is metadata for a single specimen image.
 The training dataset will include all the fields described in the schema below.
-The test dataset will only include `eventID` (anonymized), `domainID` (anonymized), `scientificName`, and `relative_img_loc`.
+The validation and challenge (test) datasets will only include `eventID` (anonymized), `domainID` (anonymized), `scientificName`, and `relative_img_loc`.

-<<We can update this as appropriate if we are going to add metadata about the image, like image quality flags etc. Also, I'm unclear on whether we're going to provide a download of the image files to participants, or just give them a table with image_uris>>
+See [Data Fields](#data-fields), below, or the [dataset](https://huggingface.co/datasets/imageomics/sentinel-beetles/), itself, for more information on these terms.

 ### Data Fields
 | fieldName | description | dataType | relatedTerms |